MRzeczkowski/WMTS_smart_cache/README.md

 Proxy is written in Python and uses Flask.
 Code is in `proxy/app.py`

 On startup the server checks if its working files exist.
 All files used by the Proxy can be found in `proxy_data` directory.
-Files checked on start up are:
+Files checked on startup are:
  - `tiles.db` - Sqlite database with table `tiles` containing a row for each tile that can be requested.
 Statistics associated with each tile are kept there, the last time it was requested (used for calculating statistics) and the output of neural networks.
 A tile can be identified by three columns - `matrix`, `row`, `column`.
 Refer to [this document](https://www.ogc.org/standards/tms) for details on the topic of Tile Matrix Sets.
 Statistics are described in [1] and [2]. `cacheability` column indicates if in this moment in time the tile is worth keeping in cache - this value is set by custom neural network created as part of this project. `cacheability_baseline` means the same as previous column but is set by a neural network created using Sklearn - it was added to compare the custom network to a state of the art implementation.
  If this database does not exist then it is created - see line 475.
 If it exists it will be queried for highest and lowest values of each statistic and these will be used for on the fly data normalization - required to feed data to neural networks during request handling.
  - `NEURAL_NETWORK_PARAMS.pkl` - binary file that contains parameters of custom neural network.
 Read into memory if exists.